oleksandr-dubrov/bluetube/README.md

 +   _PyOBEX_
 +   _PyBluez_

-*youtube-dl* and *a bluetooth-send tool* can be configured in the INI configuration file in the root directory of the script.
+Before using this script the user must paired the device with the PC.

 *bluetube.cfg* must be provided together with the script.